danielrbrowne/APIota/README.md

 ```

+## Documentation and References

+Full documentation of APIota can be found in the [API docs](https://danielrbrowne.github.io/APIota/).

 A practical example of APIota in action can be found in the [Example Project](./Example/APIotaExample/).

 ## Reporting Bugs and Requesting Features